ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 If you already have an account, it will redirect you to a success page.
 If you don't have an account yet, you must sign up and confirm your email.

-The second option only works with you already have an account and requires you to manually type your email and password:
+The second option only works if you already have an account and requires you to manually type your email and password:

 ```xml
 we login --no-browser